-Patients will need to budget close to R90 000 for gastric bypass procedures which would include the use of a surgeon, hospitalization, theatre expenses, anaesthetists, blood tests and more.
+Patients will need to budget close to R90 000 for gastric bypass procedures.
+That would include the use of a surgeon, hospitalization, theatre expenses, anaesthetists, blood tests and more.

 Medical weight loss

-Medical weight loss refers to a weight management program that is developed by a medical doctor, usually in conjunction with other specialists such as dieticians and biokineticists.
+Medical weight loss refers to a weight management programme developed by a medical doctor.
+The doctor usually works in conjunction with other specialists such as dieticians and biokineticists.
 Individuals will undergo tests and assessments and a weight loss plan will be devised accordingly, taking into account any possible chronic conditions and medications.
 Medical aids in South Africa do not typically cover such programs.

 Advantages of weight loss procedures